Select therapeutic use:

 Give by IV infusion over 1 hour.
 11mg/kg every 3 weeks until treatment failure.

-Concurrent active severe infections: do not give siltuximab until resolved.
+Concurrent active severe infections: avoid siltuximab until resolved.
 May mask signs/symptoms of acute inflammation, fever, and acute phase reactants (eg, CRP); monitor closely.
 Have resuscitative equipment and personnel available.
-Discontinue if severe infusion-related reactions, anaphylaxis, severe allergic reactions, or cytokine release syndromes occur; do not restart.
+Discontinue if signs of anaphylaxis occur.
 Stop infusion if mild-to-moderate infusion reactions occur; if resolves, may restart at lower infusion rate and consider using antihistamines, acetaminophen, corticosteroids.
-GI perforation.
+Increased risk for GI perforation.
 Perform blood tests prior to each dose for the first 12 months and every 3 dosing cycles thereafter.
 Consider delaying treatment if hematology criteria not met (see full labeling).
 Women of childbearing potential should use contraception during and for 3 months after treatment.
 Pregnancy (Cat.C); avoid.
 Nursing mothers: not recommended.

 Concomitant live vaccines: not recommended.
 May antagonize CYP450 substrates; monitor drugs with narrow therapeutic index (eg, warfarin, cyclosporine, theophylline); adjust dose as needed.
 Decreased effectiveness with concomitant CYP3A4 substrates (eg, oral contraceptives, lovastatin, atorvastatin); caution.